 But here’s the catch: On your Notice to Contractor form, you should include the name of the project exactly as it was listed on the Notice of Commencement.
 Obviously, to do that means that you have to actually see the Notice of Commencement in order to get the correct project name.
 So, where do you look for the Notice of Commencement for a construction project in Georgia?

-Finding the Notice of Commencement in Georgia – Where to Look
+Where to find the Notice of Commencement in Georgia

 To find an electronic copy of the Notice of Commencement, check out Georgia’s statewide website, the Georgia Superior Court Clerks’ Cooperative Authority.
 Here you can search for a Notice of Commencement, previous liens, real estate documents, and other papers filed with counties across Georgia.
 (Note that this is not a free service — you’ll have to sign up for an account and pay anywhere from $5 for a single use up to $25/month, plus any printing fees).